ogc1231/sound-burger/README.md

 - Reset Password
     - User can reset their password.
 - Delivery Tracking
-    - User can track order on the website, including cooking and delievry updates via website, email & text.
+    - User can track their order on the website, including cooking and delivery updates via website, email & text.
 - Delete Account
     - User can delete their own account if needed.
 - About Page